refinedev/refine/documentation/docs/api-references/components/buttons/create.md

 ### `resourceName`

 It is used to redirect the app to the `/create` endpoint of the given resource name.
-By default, the app redirects to a URL with `/create` defined by the name property of `<Resource>` component.
+By default, the app redirects to a URL with `/create` defined by the name property of resource object.

 ```tsx twoslash
 import { CreateButton } from "@pankod/refine";